The Washington Institute has earned respect for its integrity and for its scholarship.

-The Geduld Program on Arab Politics focuses on social, political, and economic developments in the Arab world.
+The Rubin Family Arab Politics Program focuses on social, political, and economic developments in the Arab world.

-The Project on Arab-Israel Relations is committed to providing America's policymakers with timely analysis on issues of critical concern to Israel and its Arab neighbors.
+The Koret Project on Arab-Israel Relations is committed to providing America's policymakers with timely analysis on issues of critical concern to Israel and its Arab neighbors.

 Bernstein Program on Gulf and Energy Policy

 The Washington Institute's Bernstein Program on Gulf and Energy Policy focuses on the conservative Arab Gulf states and the key role these countries play collectively as a primary source of the world's oil and natural gas.